History: June 1, 2013 Harris Matarazzo, LHSAA Chair, constitutes the LHSAA Hall of Honor

 Matt Groening, Class of 1972

 Internationally acclaimed Cartoonist, Writer, Producer, and Animator.
-The Simpsons: Longest running U.S. television primetime animated & sitcom series in history; 11 Emmy Awards for animated series.
+Creator of The Simpsons: Longest running U.S. television primetime animated & sitcom series in history; 11 Emmy Awards for animated series.

 Kathleen Hart, Class of 1978

 One of Lincoln's first female 4-year, 3 sport All Star Athletes; First Female Gatorade All-American Recipient.

 Highest-ranked American Squash player of all-time.
 9-time U.S. National Squash Champion; 2012-2013 Inaugural US Pro Squash Series Champion; Member of the 2014 PSA World Squash Tour.